The Wealth Visionnaireยฎ

 If you are planning to retire before 65, this is the line item to be most generous with.

-Basic Needs (Monthly today's $, inflated to retirement)
+Basic Needs (Monthly today's $, inflated to your freedom date)

 $